 XML — the Slower, Larger, and More Complicated Option for Today’s Apps

 XML is the acronym for Extensible Markup Language.
-It was created and standardized by the W3C in 1996, more than three decades ago with RFC 4825.
+It was created and standardized by the W3C in 1996, more than three decades ago, with RFC 4825.
 Until Douglas Crockford formalized JSON in 2002 with RFC 7159, XML was the primary format for data interchange on the Web.

-The majority of the public web APIs from big companies like Facebook and Google use JSON as the data exchange format.
+Most public web APIs from big companies like Facebook and Google use JSON as the data exchange format.
 For instance, Facebook Graph API and Google Maps API return data in JSON, similar to Twitter, Pinterest, Reddit, Foursquare, and even AccuWeather.
 On the other hand, only older APIs, like Amazon Product Advertising API, still support XML.
 Other older APIs have added support for JSON and now support both.
 These include LinkedIn, Flickr, and Google Cloud Storage API.

 On the other hand, when it comes to documents, XML is still the primary format.
-Everything from Microsoft Word and Office and Apache OpenOffice and LibreOffice save documents in XML-based interchangeable formats that have been standardized.
+Everything from Microsoft Word and Office and Apache OpenOffice and LibreOffice saves documents in XML-based interchangeable formats that have been standardized.
 This allows different editors to open and edit the documents, even if they had created them in another application.
 This is especially important for enterprises.
 They want to move from one vendor’s application suite to another without losing their data or having to convert it all.